vistajadez/treenode/README.md

   // Find data in a tree
   var node = tree.addChild(someObject);
   var match = tree.find(someObject);  // match === node

+  // Use the node's "data" property to get a handle to the data payload of a node: var displayName = node.data.name;

   // Find the tree root, from any node var root = node.root();